viictor1224/bank-transfer-front/README.md

 http://localhost:4200/
   ```

-Deploying backend application you can interact with the interface, and you can also use [Swagger](https://swagger.io/) documentation of this application by accessing the following url:
+Deploying back-end application you can interact with the interface, and you can also use [Swagger](https://swagger.io/) documentation of this application by accessing the following url:
   ```sh
 http://localhost:8080/swagger-ui.html
   ```